What is an occlusal grinding guard?

 How does it work?

-After the guard is created, we make sure it fits comfortably and teach you how to clean and care for the device.
+After the guard is created, we make sure it fits comfortably and teach you how to clean and care for the device at your appointment.

 Your dentist will give you more details about your particular situation, but typically the device is worn at night and removed and cleaned in the morning.